nnordling365/sdsMFGRtool/README.md

-This code automatically encoded parameters onto an ATMEL using a PSOC.
+This code automatically encoded parameters onto an Atmel PSoC.